Polyrhachis dives

-Polyrhachis dives is a wide-ranging species of ant from southern Asia and Australia, even though they are restricted to the northern territory.
+Polyrhachis dives is a wide-ranging species of ant from southern Asia and the Northern Territory of Australia.

 Identification

 Throughout its wide distribution, P. dives is a morphologically stable species with only a few, insignificant differences between individuals, even those from far away locations.
 However, Southeast Asian specimens generally have a more deeply notched anterior clypeal margin and eyes that only rarely exceed the lateral cephalic outline.
 Most also have the tips of the propodeal spines more distinctly curved outwards, and longer petiolar spines that are somewhat curved downwards from their midlength.
 In contrast, the anterior clypeal margin in Australian and New Guinean specimens is only shallowly emarginated and the eyes exceed the lateral cephalic outline.
 The propodeal spines are only weakly curved outwards and the petiolar spines are slightly shorter and less curved.